 - If you have a house from a housing association or other Registered Social Landlord, contact the landlord in the first instance.
 Environmental Health will only become involved if a reasonable repairs request has not been carried out.

-For problems relating to disrepair in housing, contact Environmental Health and Trading Standards.
-Where a property is in disrepair, Environmental Health Contact Details can use legal powers relating to defective buildings, substandard homes and Statutory Nuisance to require owners to carry our repairs.
+For problems relating to disrepair in housing, contact Environmental Health & Trading Standards.
+Where a property is in disrepair, Environmental Health Contact Details can use legal powers relating to defective buildings, substandard homes and Statutory Nuisance law to require owners to carry our repairs.
 However, where the living space or structure of the property is not affected, no formal intervention may be made.

 Dangerous Buildings are dealt with by Building Standards.
 For more Information, see Dangerous Structures